MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/StructureManager.md

 ### **createFromWorld**
 `
-createFromWorld(identifier: string, dimension: Dimension, blockVolume: BlockVolume, options?: StructureCreateOptions): Structure
+createFromWorld(identifier: string, dimension: Dimension, from: Vector3, to: Vector3, options?: StructureCreateOptions): Structure
 `

 Creates a new Structure from blocks in the world.
 This is functionally equivalent to the /structure save command.